 - product name, type of package, lot number, where purchased;

-- a description of the problem such as odor, color, foreign object found; and
+- a description of the problem such as odor, color, or foreign object found;

-- a description of your animal, such as weight, age, and breed.
+- and a description of your animal, such as weight, age, and breed.

 A: It’s okay to make pet treats at home for your own animal’s use.
 However, the manufacture and sale of treats—whether at a local market, a farmer’s market, a retail store, or on the internet—are subject to federal, state, and local regulation.
-You can learn more about requirements for selling pet treats from the Association of American Feed Control Officials (AAFCO).
+You can learn more about requirements for selling pet treats from the Association of American Feed Control Officials and CVM’s webpage.

-If you’re making treats for your pets, be aware that certain ingredients may be harmful, Stamper says.
-According to the American Society of Prevention of Cruelty to Animals (ASPCA), harmful foods may include chocolate, avocado, raw bread dough, alcohol, raisins and grapes, macadamia nuts, onions and garlic.
+If you’re making treats for your pets, be aware that certain ingredients may be harmful, including chocolate, avocado, raisins and grapes, macadamia nuts, onions, garlic, and Xylitol.

-A: Information on taking a pet overseas can be found on the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service website.
+A: Information on traveling with your pet or taking a pet overseas falls within the jurisdiction of the U.S. Department of Agriculture.
+Additional information can be found on the U.S. Department of Agriculture’s Animal and Plant Health Inspection Service website.

 A: The FDA does regulate medicated shampoos but does not regulate “cosmetic” shampoos for animals.